 In 2018 the LID concept was being rethought.
 We wanted to widen our focus, from the wash to all aspects of the jeans production including raw material, fabric dyeing and finishing processes.
 Through closeness, transparency and corporation with our most valuable denim mills and manufacturing partners we bring sustainable jeans production to a higher level.
 The manufacturers we work with on the LID concept have a strong strategy to reduce environmental impact and set clear sustainability targets.
 While focusing on lowering the environmental impact, we never compromise on look, quality and authenticity.
 We continue to make jeans with high value for money – jeans which you will love and wear with pride for ages!

 MORE SUSTAINABLE FIBERS

-Making a product that is better for the planet starts with using Better Materials.
-That is why every Low Impact Denim style is made from different combinations of 100% certified recycled, organic or innovative materials.
+Making a product that is better for the planet starts with using Better Materials [link to Better Materials page].
+That is why every Low Impact Denim style is made from different combinations of more sustainable fibers, which are either organic, recycled or innovative material alternatives.
 Here is what goes into our Low Impact Denim jeans:

 CUTTING-EDGE FINISHING PROCESSES

 Traditional treatments are replaced with the newest available technologies invented for less impactful finishing treatments such as ozone, e-flow, organic bleach and laser treatments.
 Here is some of the innovative tech we use to drastically reduce our water, chemical and energy usage:

 ● G2 technology turns air into ozone, which fades the jeans by reacting with the dye.
 When the job is done, it is transformed back into air and safely released, in turn cutting the chemical use by 80%.